 An effective PMO is a vital cog in organizational success.

-Setting Up A PMO
+Setting up a PMO

 Knowing what a PMO is may not be sufficient if you do not know how to set it up properly.
 Setting up a PMO should be based on tactful decisions and treated as another organizational project.
-With that in mind, the process should pass through three phases; situation analysis, responding to the situation, and implementation.
+With that in mind, the process flow should pass through three phases; situation analysis, responding to the situation, and implementation.

 You need a team with experience in change management.
 Additionally, the process requires an individual with a comprehensive understanding of the organization, the culture, and its objectives.
 Alternatively, you may have to work with departmental leaders when setting up a PMO.
 This inclusion helps in managing resistance and enhancing collaboration.